BravoSun/NCCT-atlas-for-ASPECTS-scoring/README.md

 ## Atlas construction
 We utilized the workflow defined in the $ antsMultivariateTemplateConstruction2.sh $ script from the Advanced Normalization Tools (ANTs, http://stnava.github.io/ANTs/).
 The iteration number was set to 4, and the remaining parameters were set to default values.

+## ASPECTS key slices localization
+A neural network (ASPECTSLoc-Net) was developed to automatically localize the subcortical and cortical regions from a single brain NCCT image.

+## ASPECTS region mapping
+After brain tissue extraction, the cortical and subcortical regions were registered with the corresponding atlas to achieve ASPECTS region mapping.

 ## Data provided
 * ASPECTS atlases
   * Average intensity brain (skull stripped)
   * ASPECTS regions (skull stripped)

 ## Usage Notes
 The constructed age-specific ASPECTS atlases are a series of two-dimensional atlases corresponding to the level of the thalamus and basal ganglia and the rostral to ganglionic structures of different age groups.
-In the usage process, users need to manually select relevant NCCT image layers to map the ASPECTS regions and extract the brain tissue.
+In the usage process, users can either utilize our ASPECTSLoc-Net or manually determine the ASPECTS slices to map the corresponding ASPECTS regions.
 These atlases not only can be used for rapid ASPECTS scoring, but the relevant neuroscience research.